 Mrs Eva Hallett arrived in the Blue Mountains town of Katoomba by rail in the autumn of 1916, accompanied by her 16 year old daughter Violet.
-The pair were from Brunswick in Victoria.
-For a few days they stayed in a well known boarding house.
+For a few days the pair stayed in a well known boarding house.
 However, Mrs Hallett then visited a local estate agent and enquired about renting a cottage.
 She requested that it be in a quiet location, and not overlooked by neighbours.
 Subsequently, she and Violet transferred to a furnished property at Katoomba Street South.

 The Blue Mountains was renowned for its fresh, clean air.
 Sanatoriums had been established to cater for tuberculosis patients.
 Walks amid the spectacular scenery at Katoomba were promoted as being of great benefit to the infirm, both physically and mentally;